HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 The top categories for both websites and PWAs remain the same, yet each is slightly different.
 Top categories are shopping, news, and business.

-* `iarc_rating_id`: It’s a string that represents the <a hreflang="en" href="https://www.globalratings.com/how-iarc-works.aspx">IARC certification code</a> of the web app.
+* `iarc_rating_id`: It's a string that represents the <a hreflang="en" href="https://www.globalratings.com/how-iarc-works.aspx">IARC certification code</a> of the web app.
 0.05% of desktop and mobile apps utilize this field to advertise the rating of their app or game.

 #### Advanced capabilities